coderolls/coderolls-blog/_posts/collections/arraylist/2021-11-30-change-element-in-arraylist.md

 ---

-The example java programs given in the above tutorial can be found at [this GitHub Repository](https://github.com/coderolls/blogpost-coding-examples/tree/main/collections/arraylist/change-element-in-arraylist).
+The example Java programs given in the above tutorial can be found at [this GitHub Repository](https://github.com/coderolls/blogpost-coding-examples/tree/main/collections/arraylist/change-element-in-arraylist).